mrafaykhan/mrafaykhan.github.io/_pages/about.md

 More about me
 ======
 Growing up I was always involved in computers and video games.
 Starting from when I was in middle school, I started to mod minecraft and tweak it, and even write scripts for Counter Strike: Global Offensive.
 This lead me to take coding classes in high school - which I excelled at and enjoyed immensely.
 Technology has always been an important part of my life.
 From something that helped me to grow as a person and get out of my shell to a tool that allows me to talk to my friends daily.
 Growing up as well I always wanted to make a difference, and knew technology was the way to go.
 I would love to work for a company who makes a positive impact in the world through their innovations.
-My end goal is to have a career and earn enough to then engage in philanthropy throughout the world and leave this Earth a better place.
+My end goal is to have a career and earn enough to then engage in philanthropy throughout the world and leave this Earth a better place than it was before.